muritane/coordination-architecture/load-bearing_theory_stack.md

 It is **not** a theory of:

-* human psychology,
+- human psychology,
-* intelligence, intent, or consciousness,
+- intelligence, intent, or consciousness,
-* morality, legitimacy, or justice,
+- morality, legitimacy, or justice,
-* preference formation or value prescription.
+- preference formation or value prescription.

 It applies wherever:

-* execution is irreversible,
+- execution is irreversible,
-* resources are bounded,
+- resources (including energy) are bounded,
-* environments are non-stationary,
+- environments are non-stationary,
-* and repeated action must remain viable.
+- and repeated action must remain viable.

 The stack does **not** prescribe goals.
 It performs **constraint mapping**: it specifies necessary structural conditions and impossibility boundaries, not mechanisms, procedures, sensing rules, or prescriptions.